 II.
 Continues the methodology from AMS 401.
 Identify and resolve ethical dilemmas.
 Refine counseling and motivating techniques.
 Examine aspects of tradition and law as relate to leading as an officer in the U.S. Army.
 Prepare for a future as a successful U.S. Army lieutenant.
 Three classroom hours, a two-hour leadership laboratory, and weekly physical fitness activities.
 Cadets will also participate in a weekend field training exercise (FTX) and a dining out or military ball.

-A 28 day ROTC summer training camp, with pay, enables ROTC participation by students who have not taken Basic Course classes.
-Application should be made to the Department of Military Science early in the spring semester.
-Students will attend LTC during the summer.
-Satisfactory completion of Leader’s Training Course earns 6 hours academic credit and satisfies all prerequisites for entry into the Advanced Course.
-Attendance at LTC does not incur any military obligation.
+A 28 day ROTC summer training camp, with pay, enables ROTC participation by students who have not taken Basic Course classes or Army Initial Entry Training.
+Application should be submitted to the Department of Military Science early in the spring semester.
+Students will attend CIET during the summer.
+Satisfactory completion of Cadet Initial Entry Training earns 6 hours academic credit and satisfies all prerequisites for entry into the Advanced Course.
+Attendance at CIET does not incur any military obligation.
 Attendees are eligible to compete for 2 year scholarships upon completion.

 A five-week leadership camp, with pay is an integral part of the Advanced Course and normally is completed between the junior and senior years.
-Students will attend LDAC during the summer.
-Satisfactory completion of Leadership Development Accessions Course earns 6 hours of academic credit.
+Students will attend CLC during the summer.
+Satisfactory completion of the Cadet Leader’s Course earns 6 hours of academic credit.
 Highly structured, demanding, and stressing leadership at small unit levels under varying, and challenging conditions.